BryceDeso/ComplexGamesFPSTest/README.md

 # Portal Gun System Demo

+### Summary:

+This a portal gun system made in the Unreal Engine, with the intent that this system could be implemented into other Unreal projects.

 ### Getting and Opening the demo:

 To get the project and use it, go to the releases tab, click on __PortalGunDemo.zip__ to start downloading the project.